Inhaling helium displaces oxygen, putting you at risk of side effects such as dizziness, loss of consciousness, and even death.

 Finally, the helium can also enter your lungs with enough force to cause your lungs to rupture.

-If you’ve inhaled a bit of helium from a balloon and are just feeling a little fuzzy or dizzy, or have a mild headache, you’re probably fine.
+If you’ve inhaled a bit of helium from a balloon and are just feeling a little dizzy or have a mild headache, you’re probably fine.
 Have a seat, breathe normally, and wait it out.

-If you’ve huffed helium from a pressurized container, your symptoms could be a bit more severe.
+If you’ve breathed in helium from a pressurized container, your symptoms could be a bit more severe.
 Again, if you feel fine other than a bit of dizziness, you probably don’t have anything to worry about.

 Watch for symptoms that could be a sign of more serious issues in the coming minutes and hours.

-If you or someone else experiences any of the following after inhaling helium, call 911 right away:
+If you or someone else experiences any of the following after inhaling helium, call 911 or local emergency services right away:

 Stick with small party balloons if you must and follow these tips:

-- Do it sitting down in case you get lightheaded or pass out to reduce your risk of injury.
+- Do it sitting down in case you get lightheaded or pass out.

 - Make sure someone else is with you who can help if symptoms do occur.

 - Don’t let children inhale from balloons.
-Not only are they more susceptible to having a bad reaction, but they’re also more prone to inhaling parts of the balloon or choking.
+Not only are they more likely to have a bad reaction, but they’re also more prone to inhaling parts of the balloon or choking.

 A one-off breath of helium from a small balloon for a laugh is unlikely to be catastrophic, but it can cause dizziness and make you pass out.

-Have a seat so you don’t have far to fall and avoid channeling your inner munchkin by inhaling from a helium tank or giant balloon.
+Have a seat so that you don’t have far to fall and avoid inhaling from a helium tank or giant balloon.